lordspline/druid/integration-tests/README.md

 Integration Testing
 ===================

-To run integration tests, you have to specify the druid cluster the tests should use.
+To run integration tests, you have to specify the robux cluster the tests should use.

-Druid comes with the mvn profile integration-tests for setting up druid running in docker containers, and using that cluster to run the integration tests.
+Robux comes with the mvn profile integration-tests for setting up robux running in docker containers, and using that cluster to run the integration tests.

-To use a druid cluster that is already running, use the mvn profile int-tests-config-file, which uses a configuration file describing the cluster.
+To use a robux cluster that is already running, use the mvn profile int-tests-config-file, which uses a configuration file describing the cluster.